-Habitat for Humanity started in Indonesia in 1997 and currently works in 13 provinces.
+Habitat for Humanity started in Indonesia in 1997 and currently works in Jakarta, Surabaya, Yogyakarta, Batam and Bitung.
 Its largest program was rebuilding after the December 2004 Indian Ocean tsunami with more than 8,000 families helped.
-The increase in capacity enabled Habitat for Humanity Indonesia to respond to other disasters as well as reach out to more families in need through “I Build My Indonesia” campaign.
-Habitat aims to galvanize resources to provide an additional 60,000 Indonesian families with decent homes by 2018.
+The increase in capacity enabled Habitat for Humanity Indonesia to respond to other disasters as well as reach out to more families in need through the “I Build My Indonesia” campaign.
+Habitat aims to galvanize resources to provide an additional 60,000 Indonesian families with decent homes by 2020.

 Indonesia is the world’s most extensive archipelago with more than 17,500 islands.
 Despite significant economic growth, more than 28 million Indonesians are living below the poverty line, according to World Bank data.
 These families face greater hardships in times of an economic downturn or a natural disaster.
 Indonesia is prone to earthquakes and volcanic eruptions with droughts, flooding, and mudslides expected to worsen due to climate change.
 Currently, nearly 70 percent of low-income housing is built by the families themselves rather than by the government or private developers.
 Almost 25 million families live in urban slums with many others settling along railway tracks and riverbanks, and on streets.

 How Habitat addresses the need in Indonesia

 In Indonesia, Habitat houses usually range from 25 to 30 square meters in size, with two bedrooms, a living room and a bathroom with toilet.
-Concrete blocks and plywood with wooden frames are used in the houses which have cement slab foundations and clay-tiled roofs.
+Concrete blocks and cement board with wooden frames are used in the houses which have cement slab foundations and clay-tiled roofs.
 With Australian funding, Habitat has also built 351 homes with water and sanitation facilities for internally displaced families in Bitung.
-Another 120 houses are under construction
+Another 120 houses are under construction.

 Disaster response and preparedness

 Housing microfinance partnerships

 Habitat Indonesia works with partner microfinance institutions to help low-income families gain access to decent housing.
 The MFIs give out affordable loans for building houses while Habitat provides technical expertise.
 Through such partnerships, Habitat Indonesia aims to help 24,200 families by 2020.